Bill 96/Law 14 FAQ (Day Division)

 Under the Quebec Charter of the French Language (commonly known as Bill 101), only certain people holding a Certificate of Eligibility (COE) have the right to attend publicly funded English-language elementary schools or high schools in Quebec.
 Under Law 14 adopted by Quebec’s National Assembly in May 2022, there are new amendments to the Charter that impact English-language CEGEPs.

-Today, at the CEGEP level, all Quebecers regardless of their status can still attend English-language CEGEPs.
+All Quebecers, regardless of their status, can still attend English-language CEGEPs.
+Applicants do not need to have a certificate of English eligibility to attend an English-language college.
 However, whether they hold a COE can mean different admission, course, and graduation requirements.

 This document was originally compiled by Dawson College and made available for public use.